DAOD 5023-2, Common Military Tasks Fitness Evaluation

 - Employers’ Guide to the Government Employees Compensation Act, if applicable.

-7.4 A CAF member must report to their CO as soon as practicable any injury or illness arising from training for, undertaking or completing the FORCE Evaluation or the CMTFE.
+7.4 A CAF member must report to their CO as soon as practicable any injury or illness arising from training for, undertaking or completing the FORCE Evaluation, the CMTFE or either additional demand at para 4.1 Note 1.
 Form CF 98, Report of Injury, Disease or Illness and form DND 663, DND / CAF Hazardous Occurrence Report must be completed in accordance with DAOD 5018-2 and DAOD 2007-1 respectively.

 Claim for Benefit

-7.5 An injury resulting from training for, undertaking or completing the FORCE Evaluation or the CMTFE may result in a claim for a VAC benefit or benefit under CBI 211, Service Benefits for Ill and Injured Members.
+7.5 An injury resulting from training for, undertaking or completing the FORCE Evaluation, the CMTFE or either additional demand at para 4.1 Note 1 may result in a claim for a VAC benefit or benefit under CBI 211, Service Benefits for Ill and Injured Members.

 Note – The determination of entitlement to a VAC benefit is made by VAC or the Veterans Review and Appeal Board, not by the DND or the CAF.

-7.6 A Res F member on Class “A”, “B” or “C” Reserve Service, who suffers an injury, disease or illness that is attributable to their military service, may also be eligible to apply for benefits under CBI 210.72, Reserve Force – Compensation During a Period of Injury, Disease or Illness.
+7.6 A Res F member who suffers an injury, disease or illness that is attributable to their military service, may also be eligible to apply for benefits under CBI 210.72, Reserve Force – Compensation During a Period of Injury, Disease or Illness.

 7.7 A Res F member may also be eligible to claim for benefits under GECA.
 Benefits in respect of the same injury can only be provided under CBI 210.72 or GECA, not both.